aloshdenny/empath/README.md

 Empath is a browser extension.
 So, to add this to your browser, follow these steps;

-First, go to the repository of "Empath"
+1. First, go to the repository of "Empath"
-Then, clone the "exten" repository.
+2. Clone the "exten" repository.
-Then, head on to the extensions webstore in your browser settings.
+3. Then, head on to the "Extensions Webstore" in your browser settings.
-Switch the "Developer mode" option on and click on the option saying "Load Unpacked".
+4. Switch the "Developer mode" option on and click on the option saying "Load Unpacked".
-Then you will be directed to your file explorer to select the folder.
+5. You will be directed to your file explorer to select the folder.
-Select the folder saying "exten".
-Then the extension will be added on to your browser.
+6. Select the folder saying "exten".
+Then the extension will be added to your browser.